avaneev/a5hash/README.md

 The constants `0xAAAA...` and `0x5555...` used in `a5hash` and `a5rand`
 represent repetitions of `10` and `01` bit-pairs.
-While they do not look special as adders in PRNGs, or even look controversial due to absense of spectral information, they have an important property of effectively restoring uniformity of any number.
+While they do not look special as adders in PRNGs, or even look controversial due to absence of spectral information, they have an important property of effectively restoring uniformity of any number.